 At the beginning of this whole pandemic madness, I thought that I will save the world with little kindness and helpful hacks, so I instantly came up with a 21 Day Meditation Challenge at my personal blog and it really worked, at least for me.

 Then I penned down a few blogs, keeping in mind almost every aspect of lockdown, trust me almost!
 Again to be that survivor’s guide.
 But this pandemic has become a kind of immortal and is making its way to everyone’s life personally, financially, physically, and emotionally as well.
 But are we going to stop?
 Hell NO!

 So now if you are done feeding your brain with news updates, binge-watching your favorite series, or logged out of your Zoom meeting, let us discuss some simple ways to improve your mental health and bounce back to your normal.
 Don’t you miss being you?
 I DO.

 Boost your mental health: Easy steps to follow

 During the lockdown, isolation, and quarantine we have seen society’s dependency on technology even more apparent.
 While it’s amazing and relieving that we can all still more or less accomplish many things we can’t do in person through digital technology, but undoubtedly it has increased a lot of screen-time in our lives and made our life open for judgments as well.

-Too much screen-time not only hurts your productivity but it can also prove to be detrimental to your mental health.
+Too much screen-time not only hurts your productivity but can also prove to be detrimental to your mental health.
 It leads to social comparisons, insecurities, anxiousness, bullying, and also that need for social validation.
 It gives us an open view of an unrealistic world with unrealistic expectations and takes away the simple joys of life.
 Come on!